-I’ve been wanting to write about this for quite a while now.
+I’ve been wanting to write about raising readers for quite a while now.
 My husband and I had been thinking about teaching my four-year-old how to read.
 We really wanted to instill the love of reading in him and even pondered over sending him to one of those places that teach children reading but never got around to it.
 This summer I decided to try and teach him myself.
 And very surprisingly, what I thought would be extremely difficult turned out much easier than I thought!
 Read on to know how I braved my son’s first step into reading.

 I’m going to share exactly what I did.
 But before that let me tell you what he already knew.
 He knew his letters both lower case and upper case and he knew his phonics.

-Phonics for reading
+Raising Readers: Phonics for reading

 Assuming your child already knows his letters (that should definitely be the first step into reading!) you have to first teach phonics.
 There are two different approaches to this: the first one is where, for instance, the ‘s’ is SUH and the one being used nowadays is ‘s’ is SSS like the last sound in the word HISS.
 Teach the short sound like in the second approach for all the letters to your child and keep repeating till he gets the hang of it.
 This approach makes it easier to understand how letters merge to form words.
 Otherwise, children find it hard to understand how buh-eh-duh is bed and not buhehduh.